 So if are Domain Naming Master Server is not available, we can’t able to create a new Domain and application partition, it may not affect the user, user event didn’t aware Domain Naming Master Server is down

-Infrastructure Master – Infrastructure Master updates the cross domain updates, what really updates between Domains?
-Whenever user login to Domain the TGT has been created with the list of access user got through group membership (user group membership details) it also contain the user membership details from trusted domain, Infrastructure Master keep this information up-to-date, it update reference information every 2 days by comparing its data with the Global Catalog (that’s why we don’t keep Infrastructure Master and GC in same server)
+Infrastructure Master – Infrastructure Master updates the cross-domain updates, what really updates between Domains?
+Whenever user login to Domain the TGT has been created with the list of access user got through group membership (user group membership details) it also contain the user membership details from trusted domain, Infrastructure Master keep this information up-to-date, it update reference information every 2 days by comparing its data with the Global Catalog (that’s why we don’t keep Infrastructure Master and GC in the same server)

-In a single Domain and single Forest environment there is no impact if the Infrastructure Master server is down
+In a single Domain and single Forest environment, there is no impact if the Infrastructure Master server is down

-In a Multi Domain and Forest environment, there will be impact and we have enough time to fix the issue before it affect the end-user
+In a Multi-Domain and Forest environment, there will be impact and we have enough time to fix the issue before it affect the end-user

 RID Master –Every DC is initially issued 500 RID’s from RID Master Server.
 RID’s are used to create a new object on Active Directory, all new objects are created with Security ID (SID) and RID is the last part of a SID.
 The RID uniquely identifies a security principal relative to the local or domain security authority that issued the SID

-When it gets down to 250 (50%) it requests a second pool of RID’s from the RID master.
+When it gets down to 250 (50%) it requests the second pool of RID’s from the RID master.
 If RID Master Server is not available the RID pools unable to be issued to DC’s and DC’s are only able to create a new object depends on the available RID’s, every DC has anywhere between 250 and 750 RIDs available, so no immediate impact

-PDC – PDC required for Time sync, user login, password changes and Trust, now you know why the PDC is important FSMO role holder to get back online, PDC role will impact the end-user immediately and we need to recover ASAP
+PDC – PDC required for Time sync, user login, password changes, and Trust, now you know why the PDC is important FSMO role holder to get back online, PDC role will impact the end-user immediately and we need to recover ASAP

 Tel me about Active Directory Database and list the Active Directory Database files?